Emergency eye wash manufacturers

 If you have a combination shower and eye wash then you need to know the simultaneous use and the minimum flow rate requirements.

-For example, ANSI Z358.1 2004 compliance revision had a general requirement that flushing fluid be “tepid” which was a bit vague and which led to individual interpretations of the term.
+For example, the ANSI Z358.1 2004 compliance revision had a general requirement that flushing fluid be “tepid” which was a bit vague and which led to individual interpretations of the term.

 However, in its revised ANSI Z358.1 2014 compliance standard, ANSI clarified the definition of the word “tepid” ” to be in the range of 60 degrees F to below 100 degrees F.

-The output flushing fluid must be within that range immediately at start-up of the equipment and remain there throughout the full 15-minute use cycle.
+The output flushing fluid must be within that range immediately at the start-up of the equipment and remain there throughout the full 15-minute use cycle.
 Generally, temperatures higher than 100 degrees F may cause chemical interactions with the skin and result in further damage.
 At 60 degrees F and below hypothermia becomes a concern.

-It is important to realise that a very specific requirement is now in place.
+It is important to realize that a very specific requirement is now in place.
 If ANSI Z358.1 2014 compliance is delayed you may have fines levied by OSHA for non-compliance to ANSI and other standards.
 It’s possible that these fines could be substantial.

 Not only that, it’s also possible that the temperature range requirement could result in a case of negligence in a lawsuit filed by an injured employee.
 For example, if the emergency shower water was too cold.
-The employee may be unable to stand under the shower for the full required period which resulted in the employee receiving a greater injury.
+The employee may be unable to stand under the shower for the full required period which results in the employee receiving a greater injury.

 DISCOVER Critical Information on WHAT’S REQUIRED for emergency shower and eye wash compliance HERE

-2023 © Copyright – All Rights Reserved
+2024 – 2025 © Copyright – All Rights Reserved

 Mine safety showers